 Horseshoe crabs (Limulus polyphemus) are prehistoric—like they were around when the dinosaurs roamed the earth.
 While it sounds like an oxymoron, they are considered to be living fossils, (i.e., the fossilized remains of a horseshoe crab from thousands of years ago would be almost identical to a live crab you'd find today).
 And they are Boston's original blue bloods—their blood really is blue!
 This rare blood contains a very important compound, Lysate, which is used in cancer research.
 (No crabs are harmed in the extraction process, only minorly inconvenienced.)
 For more on these scuttling, hard-shelled living fossils, explore horeseshoecrab.org.

 MOST DRAMATIC - LIONFISH

 Like its African namesake, the lionfish has a majestic flowing mane surrounding its head, giving it a very striking appearance.
 No wilting violet, the lionfish comes in two varieties—the Pterois volitans and Pterois miles (red lionfish and devil firefish, respectively).
 Native to the Indian and Pacific Oceans, they are considered invasive species in the Atlantic, most likely introduced by aquarium hobbyists.
 First observed off the coast of Florida in 1983, by 2012 they were a documented invader around the Atlantic and have been found off the coast of the Commonwealth.
 A full-grown adult lionfish can be up to 18 inches long, and they feed on at least 50 known species of fish, including valuable commercial fish.
-They store venom in their spine and use it on their prey to subdue them.
+They store venom in their spines and use it on their prey to subdue them.
 Humans have learned the hard way that a sting causes extreme pain, sweating, respiratory distress, and even paralysis.
 The National Oceanic and Atmospheric Administration's The Lionfish Invasion! has more on this beautiful but dangerous fish.

 GREATEST "STAR" POTENTIAL - SEA STARS